devopsdays/devopsdays-web/content/events/2017-portland/welcome.md

 <!-- commenting out the Azure stuff while we wait for the sweet, sweet dolla, dolla bills to roll in -->
 <!-- We're pleased to announce [Microsoft Azure](https://azure.microsoft.com/en-us/?v=17.14) as the lunch sponsor of our conference:  -->

+We are providing lunch via Portland’s famous food carts!
+Carts will be located directly across the street to the East from the main entrance to the OCC.
+There will be gluten free, vegan, and other speciality diet options available.

 <h5>Lunch Location:</h5>
 <a href="/events/2017-portland/pdx2017_food_trucks_map.png"><img width="768" src="/events/2017-portland/pdx2017_food_trucks_map.png" /></a>